thijmen38/Earthy-Group2/docs/design.md

 <div style="text-align: justify">
 INSERT FLOW CHART HERE

-As per the proposed intervention of building a recreation hub, the main programmatic functions are a tea house, a hammam, quiet space with library, and a play area for children with connecting courtyards housing herbal gardens and water bodies.
-To select the site the points of consideration are unbuilt spaces, water resource, proximity to other facilities such as schools and kindergartens and the distance from the main road.
+As per the proposed intervention of building a recreation hub, the main programmatic functions are a tea house, a hammam, a quiet space with a library, and a play area for children with connecting courtyards housing herbal gardens and water bodies.
+To select the site the points of consideration are unbuilt spaces, water resources, proximity to other facilities such as schools and kindergartens and the distance from the main road.
 As the recreation hub includes a hammam, locating it near a water resource is essential.
 The recreation hub also includes a quiet space with library, a children’s playground which can be an extension to existing schools, youth centers and kindergartens.

 ![Location Selection.GIF](img/Location.gif)

 To select the site, a computation tool was created that first identifies built/ unbuilt space and road networks.
 The tools select the empty plots on the site.
 These plots are further filtered by size taking only in-between spaces of larger sizes.
 Then the existing water resources are mapped.
 Open spaces that fall within 250 m of the existing water resource are selected.
 The existing schools, youth centers and kindergartens were mapped and the site selection was further narrowed down to open spaces within 100m of the mapped centers.
-From the remaining list, hierarchical demarcation was given to the open spaces based on the distance from the main busy road with preference given to quieter spaces further away from the loud busy main street.
-At this stage, spaces in district 6, 7 and 9 were identified.
+From the remaining list, the hierarchical demarcation was given to the open spaces based on the distance from the main busy road with preference given to quieter spaces further away from the loud busy main street.
+At this stage, spaces in districts 6, 7 and 9 were identified.
 The final chosen site falls in district 9 which has the least saturated population therefore the proposed facility can cater to a larger percentage of the district’s population.
 </div>

 *Twinkle*